 Now that you’ve discovered the fitness niche that’s right for you, the last thing you want is to waste resources and time.
 This is often what sinks personal trainer niche ideas before they can start.

-• Find people in your gym – This can be done by visiting classes that pertain to your chosen fitness niche, walking the gym floor, or generally networking with others in the gym to find out how best to target the clients you want to reach
+- Find people in your gym.
+This can be done by visiting classes that relate to your chosen fitness niche, walking the gym floor, or generally networking with others in the gym to find out how best to target the clients you want to reach.

 Frequently Asked Questions